-Whether it be moving from spot to spot, shooting, or reloading, speed is key when playing paintball.
-Most paintball guns have a hopper which can carry approximately 100 paintballs.
-When a player wants to reload their paintball gun, they open a cover on the hopper and pour in the paintballs.
-This process is slow, requires two hands, and takes concentrated effort so that the player doesn’t lose his ammunition on the ground.
+When playing paintball, speed is key- whether it is moving from spot to spot, shooting, or reloading.
+Most paintball guns have a hopper that carries about 100 paintballs.
+When a player has to reload their paintball gun, they open a cover on the hopper and pour the paintballs inside.
+This process requires two hands, is time-consuming and takes concentrated effort so no ammunition is lost on the ground.

-I created an add-on product which would attach to the standard hopper.
-This device provides a sealed iris that mates with a secondary iris on the spare ammunition canister.
-When mated, the player simply twists the canister to open the iris and allow the paint balls to fall into the hopper.
-Quick loading gives the user an advantage on the game field.
+I created an attachment to the standard hopper.
+This device provides a sealed iris merging with a secondary iris on the spare ammunition canister.
+When unified, the player simply opens the iris by twisting the canister and the paintballs fall into the hopper.
+Swift loading gives the consumer a game field advantage.

-Rapid prototyping is critical to the design process and something I rely heavily on during my product realization phase.
-I created the prototype device to show the concept.
-The prototype was created using SLS (Selective Laser Sintering) and Laser cut parts.
+During my product realization phase, speedy prototyping is critical to the design process and something I heavily rely on.
+To show the concept, I fashioned the prototype device using SLS (Selective Laser Sintering) and Laser cut parts.